-The firm of C. J. Martin and Sons was originated by C. J. Martin in The first location was in 1883. the second block on West Sixth street, known then as Pecan street.
-At that time Mr. Martin was in the wholesale and rotall seed and feed Later on the location business. was moved to Fourth and Congress avenue and as the poultry industry became commercialized and the necessity of insecticides and poultry recognized remedics was these items were added by Mr. Martin This location was to his business. kept until 1913 and was then moved to 114 East Fourth stret. time his sons were actively engaged in business with him and the style of the firm was changed to C. J. Martin and Sons.
+The firm of C. J. Martin and Sons was originated by C. J. Martin in The first location was in the second block on West Sixth street, known then as Pecan street.
+At that time Mr. Martin was in the wholesale and rotall seed and feed business.
+Later on the location was moved to Fourth and Congress avenue and as the poultry industry became commercialized and the necessity of insecticides and poultry remedies was recognized these items were added by Mr. Martin to his business.
+This location was kept until 1913 and was then moved to 114 East Fourth stret.
+At that time his sons were actively engaged in business with him and the style of the firm was changed to C. J. Martin and Sons.